Navigating the Maze of Addiction & Mental HealthKim Porter, CFRS2023-06-09T07:36:18-04:00

-Be a Part of the Conversation & Minding Your Mind are joining together to address the co-occurrence of substance use disorders and mental health challenges.
+Our presenters addressed the co-occurrence of mental health challenges and substance use disorders.
 People addicted to drugs are roughly twice as likely to suffer from mood and anxiety disorders, with the reverse also true.